 After thinking for a long time and going through my list once too many times, I finally ended up baking a marble cake.
-I have always wanted to bake a marble cake, only never got around making it.
+I have always wanted to bake a marble cake, only never got around to making it.
 I decided that this Bakeathon was the right time for me to do it.
 We have a power shutdown for two hours and I wanted to make something before that.
 My luck it turned out that I needed another two more minutes when the power went off.
-Finally after the power came back, I baked it again.
+Finally, after the power came back, I baked it again.
 It finally took almost another 15 mins more baking time for the cake to set.

 Eggless Marble Cake

 All purpose flour - 1 & 1/2 cup

 Milk - 3/4 cup

 Vinegar - 3 tsp